 Malaysia banks is a countries of the increased risk when using plastic cards.
 Fraud on plastic cards and counterfeit plastic cards Malaysia is one of the first places in the world.
 Use your cards only if you pay with a reputable online casino (decent hotel, restaurant, boutique).
 Money in street ATM try not to remove it, and use ATMs located inside banks.

-On the island of Borneo, tourists are advised to be more careful when traveling in Sabah (Sabah), as well as to avoid the movement of savages or without accompanying small remote Islands like Sipadan and Pandanan.
+On the island of Borneo, tourists are advised to be more careful when traveling in Sabah (Sabah), as well as to avoid the movement of "savages" or without accompanying small remote Islands like Sipadan and Tioman.

 To increase security, June 1, 2011 at foreigners when entering the country fingerprinted.
 Mandatory procedure introduced in order to combat crime and terrorism, and are mainly aimed at combating crimes committed by foreigners.
 The process of removing the fingerprints of the two index fingers takes less than a minute.

 Here's one story (translated) from the blog of one of the foreign tourist, who traveled to Malaysia in February 2011.
 I hope this story will help you understand what problems you may encounter there: